-Federal Leadership in Environmental, Energy and Economic Performance - EXECUTIVE ORDER 13514
+Federal Leadership on Climate Change and Environmental Sustainability - EXECUTIVE ORDER 13693

-On April 19, 2011, 24 Federal agencies and departments released, for the first time, the Office of Management and Budget (OMB) Sustainability and Energy Scorecards.
-These scorecards enable agencies to target and track the best opportunities to lead by example in clean energy; and to meet a range of energy, water, pollution, and waste reduction targets.
+Each year, the Office of Management and Budget (OMB) reports on Federal agencies’ and departments’ progress toward meeting sustainability goals.
+OMB’s Sustainability and Energy Scorecards help target and track the best opportunities to lead by example in clean energy; and to meet a range of energy, water, pollution, and waste reduction targets..
 Visit the OMB sustainability and energy scorecards page to view individual agency scorecard results.

-For more information on the Office of the Federal Environmental Executive, please visit www.ofee.gov.
+For more information on the Office of Federal Sustainability, please visit www.ofee.gov.